This page is part of © FOTW Flags Of The World website

 2) A term that may be employed to describe a sub-national flag which is specifically for official rather then general civil use, and usually distinguished by the addition of arms (see also ‘banner 4)‘, ‘civil flag’, ‘ceremonial flag 1)’, ‘state service flag’ and ‘sub-national flag’ with following notes).

-Official and Unofficial Flag of the Hapoel Tel-Aviv Football Club, Israel (fotw); Official Flag/Ensign of Hesse, Germany (fotw)
+Official Flag/Ensign of Hesse, Germany; Official Flag of the Hapoel Tel-Aviv Football Club, Israel; Official Flag of Thuringia, Germany

 OGIVAL